erkobridee/gatsby-typescript-app-starter/README.md

     ├── gatsby-node.js
     ├── gatsby-ssr.js
     ├── gatsby-wrap-root-element.js
-    ├── LICENSE
     ├── package-lock.json
     ├── package.json
     ├── tsconfig.json
     └── README.md

+-   **`/.build/.i18nExtractedMessages`** - i18n messages extracted from the code and those messages will be used to generate the JSON translation files.

+-   **`/.cache`** - files manages by the Gatsby used to build the output on the **`/public`** folder.

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+-   **`/node_modules`** - This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+-   **`/public`** - Gatsby output directory, the content of this folder after the build flow must be copied to the server.

+-   **`/scripts`** - contains font icons generation, the translations manager and the path prefix helper.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+-   **`/src`** - This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+-   **`/static`** - static files that should be copied by the Gastby to the **`/public`** folder during the build flow.
+[Gatsby Docs - Adding assets outside of the module system](https://www.gatsbyjs.org/docs/static-folder/)

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+-   **`.gitignore`** - This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+-   **`.prettierrc`** - This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+-   **`gatsby-browser.js`** - This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+-   **`gatsby-config.js`** - This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+-   **`gatsby-node.js`** - This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+-   **`gatsby-ssr.js`** - This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-9.  **`LICENSE`**: This project is licensed under the MIT license.
+-   **`gatsby-wrap-root-element.js`** - used by **`gatsby-browser.js`** as the `export.wrapRootElement`, more details about it please check the [Gatsby browser APIs - wrapRootElement](https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement).
+The wrappers used by the application they are defined at the `src/components/Wrapper` folder.

-10. **`package-lock.json`** (See `package.json` below, first).
+-   **`package-lock.json`** - (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+-   **`package.json`** - A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+-   **`README.md`** - A text file containing useful reference information about your project.

+### 📂 The `src/` folder - important items to know

+    .
+    └── src
+        ├── assets
+            ├── icons
+            ├── languages
+            └── styles
+        ├── components
+            ├── Layout
+            ├── SEO
+            ├── ui
+            └── Wrapper
+        ├── data
+            ├── api
+            ├── models
+            └── schemas
+        ├── domains
+        ├── helpers
+        ├── pages
+        ├── store
+            ├── helpers
+            ├── state
+            ├── definitions.ts
+            └── index.ts
+        └── html.js

+-   **`/assets`**

+    -   **`/icons`** - SVG files, each one represents a font icon, the file should be named following the pattern `{icon-name}_icon.svg` and to be easialy used on the project we have the component `FontIcon` located at the `src/components/ui/FontIcon` folder

+    -   **`/languages`** - translations JSON files generated from the extrated messages from the code, here you should maintain and update the keys entries to each supported language

+    -   **`/styles`** - global styles definitions and mixins which uses the SASS syntax

+-   **`/components`** - stand alone components

+    -   **`/Layout`** - components that defines the pages layouts used on the application

+    -   **`/SEO`** - component to easialy manage the HTML header elements, like the page title

+    -   **`/Wrapper`** - components related to the providers, for example, the redux, internationalization and so one

+    -   **`/ui`** - small ui components, like the `FontIcon` one

+-   **`/data`**

+    -   **`/schemas`** - defines the data structure used to communicate with the backends/APIs

+    -   **`/models`** - defines the data structure used inside of the application that receives as input one or more `schemas`.

+    -   **`/api`** - defines the communication with the backends/APIs using the data `schemas` definitions and transform them to data `models` to be used inside of the application.

+-   **`/domains`** - and/or use cases managed by the application, for example: authentication.

+-   **`/helpers`** - common code used across the aplication, like small processment code, fetch, react hooks and types/values definitions.

+-   **`/pages`** - the components on this directory will define the page content and the file name will define the URL path to the page.

+-   **`/store`** - code related to the [Redux](https://redux.js.org/) that follows the [re-ducks pattern](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/), check on the notes section to read more about this pattern.

+    -   **`/helpers`** - has a create reducer as an object definition instead of need to define as a switch case pattern

+    -   **`/state`** - the redux states are placed inside of this directory

+        -   **`/{statename}`** - defines one redux state

+            -   **`definitions.ts`** - defines the action types strings, the state object interface and the triggered actions interface

+            -   **`actions.ts`** - defines the actions triggered that uses the types and actions interfaces defined on the `definitions.ts`

+            -   **`operations.ts`** - defines the operations that manages a async flow or manage a set of actions to be triggered

+            -   **`reducers.ts`** - defines the redux reducers to the given redux state

+            -   **`selectors.ts`** - access data from the given redux state

+            -   **`index.ts`** - expose the redux reducers from the given directory

+    -   **`definitions.ts`** - defines the Redux root state type definition

+    -   **`index.ts`** - defines the Redux store

+-   **`html.js`** - overwrites the default Gatsby index.html generation [Gatsby Doc - Customizing html.js](https://www.gatsbyjs.org/docs/custom-html/), it was needed to redefine the `viewport` configuration to avoid the zoom in on the iOS devices ([Prevent iOS from zooming in on input fields](https://blog.osmosys.asia/2017/01/05/prevent-ios-from-zooming-in-on-input-fields/))

 ## 💻 Available Commands